 Basically, you can use whatever petals you want, providing you or the person you’re making it for, aren’t allergic to them.
 To do this, all you need to do is combine your dried flowers and/or petals in a lovely gift box or an artistic bowl.

 Then, add in some Epsom salts for total relaxation and some powdered milk.
 To make it extra fragrant, you can even add in some essential oils.

-- IMPROVE YOUR OVERALL WELLNESS: As natural extracts, specific oils help in relieving tensions, boost one’s mental health, circulation, and improve retention and focus by using our essential oils for diffuser.
+- As natural extracts, specific oils help in relieving tensions, circulation, and improve retention and focus by using our essential oils for diffuser.

-- CALM YOUR MIND: Take a break from daily stress from work, school, or even at home.
-Get connected with nature and put your mind at ease or initiate a restful sleep with our therapeutic diffuser oils.
+- Take a break from your daily work routine, school, or even tasks at home.
+Get connected with nature and put your mind at ease with our diffuser oils.

 - SCENTS FOR DIFFERENT SEASONS: Each drop goes a long way.
-Our oil set comes in 10 different 10mL pure aromatherapy essential oils, for traditional homeopathy and general vitality to last a long time.
+Our oil set comes in 10 different 10mL for long lasting pure essential oils

 This is the perfect way to relax and repurpose your dried flowers.
 If you were to buy this from a shop it would cost you a pretty penny, so once you’ve bought the Epsom salts and powdered milk it’ll be much more cost-effective in the long run.

 Plus, it makes such a sweet gift for a loved one.
 Not only is it thoughtful, but it’s the type of gift that is so gently loving.

 One way to repurpose your dried flowers is to make a dried flower bouquet.
 I love this option, especially if the bouquet was given to you by a loved one.
 That way, you can keep that cherished gift with you for a long time.